 - Click an Open-Ended icon to see any text responses.

-- On a Cascade question, click an answer on the line-by-line summary to reveal the nested answer options with corresponding statistics and word clouds.
+- On a Cascade question, click an answer on the line-by-line summary to reveal nested answer options with corresponding statistics and word clouds.

 - Click the All button at the top of the word cloud to reset responses.